Saturday, November 9, 2024

 Additionally, the breakover angle can vary between different Jeep models and configurations.
 For example, the Jeep Wrangler JL 2-Door Sport has a breakover angle of 25 degrees, while the 4-Door Sport version has a lower angle of 20.3 degrees due to its longer wheelbase.
 This difference can significantly impact each vehicle's performance in certain off-road scenarios.

-a friends red Jeep off-road on a black trail at Rausch Creek Off-road park.
+Red Jeep climbing over large rocks on a trail at Rausch Creek Off-Road Park.

 Remember, while improving your breakover angle can significantly enhance your Jeep's off-road capabilities, it's essential to consider other factors like approach and departure angles, ground clearance, and overall vehicle stability.
 Always prioritize safety and responsible off-roading practices.